-We stayed virtual in 2021 for our main program, and even expanded to 13 courses adding more autonomous systems, cyber-security, software and engineering courses.
+We continued to grow both adding courses and students after switching to a virtual format in 2020 during the pandemic.
+In 2022, we offered 13 courses adding more autonomous systems, cyber-security, software and engineering courses.
 We have over 351 students participating in our program from over 200 high schools.
 It is one of most diverse group of students yet, with 43% young women.
-We also were able to support 2 in-person programs in Huntsville AL, and on Kwajalein.
+We also were able to support in-person program in on Kwajalein.

-Expansion in the coming years will focus on developing new courses and working with collaborators to scale up the program nationally and internationally.
-We will continue to advise high school STEM teachers who want to incorporate the BWSI concepts and materials into their classrooms.
+Our goals are to continue to find ways to provide projectbased learning opportunities where ever possible.
+We are looking for new courses that motivate students in new areas of autonomous technologies to data science and engineering.
+We are always looking for collaborators to scale up the program nationally and internationally, offering our curriculum high school STEM teachers.
 Our vision is a broad network of BWSI-like programs that will help improve engineering education, and toward that goal, we will share our work and ideas with universities and schools worldwide.